BinWang0213/starter-hugo-research-group/content/publication/list.md

 ---
-title: Publications
+title: Featured Publications

-weight: 20 # Order that this section will appear.
+weight: 10 # Order that this section will appear.

 # Listing view
 view: citation